microsoft/playwright/docs/out/api/class-browsercontext.md

 ## browserContext.addInitScript(script[, arg])
 - `script` <[function]|[string]|[Object]> Script to be evaluated in all pages in the browser context.
-  - `path` <[path]> Path to the JavaScript file.
+  - `path` <[string]> Path to the JavaScript file.
 If `path` is a relative path, then it is resolved relative to the current working directory.
 Optional.
   - `content` <[string]> Raw script content.
 Optional.
 - `arg` <[Serializable]> Optional argument to pass to `script` (only supported when passing a function).
 - returns: <[Promise]>